mjordan/islandora_workbench_integration/README.md

 ## Configuration

-By default, the following vocabularies are registered in the view:
+By default, all vocabularies are registered in the view.
+To prevent vocabularies from being updated by Workbench, remove them using the View's "Taxonomy term: Vocabulary" filter.

-* islandora_display
-* islandora_media_use
-* islandora_models
-* tags

-To add new vocabularies, add them to the filter in the View.

 ## Permissions